 After the installation of photovoltaic panels

-- In the case of a system < 30 kWp , apply for the government Klimabonus subsidy
+- For systems < 30 kWp , with the Klimabonus subsidy

-- In the case of an application for Klimabonus subsidies, the application must be made after the installation has been completed, unlike other subsidies where the subsidy must be applied for in advance of the project.
+- The subsidy must be applied for after the installation has been completed, unlike other subsidies, where applications for subsidies must be made in advance of the commitment to carry out the project via MyGuichet.

 - For further information: Klima-Agence